Mike Gordon President of Business Operations

 Greg Sprott Director, Partnerships

-Greg Sprott is in his fifth season with the Wolves and second as Manager of Partnerships.
+Greg Sprott is in his sixth season with the Wolves and first as Director of Partnerships.
 The Wolves have been recognized as the AHL Sponsorship Sales Department of the Year three times during his tenure.
 Prior to joining the Wolves, Greg gained valuable experience with corporate partnerships working at Canlan Ice Sports, the Quad City River Bandits and General Motors.
 Greg and his wife, Ashley, welcomed their son, Blake, into their family on March 22, 2015.

 Doug Ferguson Sales Executive, Partnerships